bowtiejicode/Reflective-PPIDxProcHollow/README.md

     ![Alt text](WinDefSignatureUpdate.png?raw=true "Windows Defender using latest signature version")
 - The v1.1 script has been tested on McAfee too
 ![Alt text](EvadeMcAfee.png?raw=true "McAfee")
+- The v1.2 script evades more AV/EDR due to it not touching disk at all 😁

 ## Change Logs
+2022-12-12 -- v1.2
+   - Converted the script to reflective
+   - Disk is lava: Resolved v1.1 issue on temporarly artifacts written to disk.
+   - Evading latest Windows Defender again as of 12 Dec 2022

 2022-12-10 -- v1.1
    - Integrated with PPID spoofing
    - Evading latest Windows Defender again as of 10 Dec 2022